microsoft/fast/packages/web-components/fast-foundation/src/tooltip/tooltip.spec.md

 *Attributes:*
 - `anchor` - The html id of the HTMLElement which the tooltip is attached to.
 - `delay` - time in milliseconds to wait before showing and hiding the tooltip.
 Defaults to 300.
-- `hidden` - boolean value to toggle the visibility of the tooltip (defaults to false).
+- `hidden` - boolean value to toggle the visibility of the tooltip (defaults to undefined).
 - `position` - enum; where the tooltip should appear relative to its target.
     - bottom
     - left